Jump! (album)

-Jump! is a studio album by Van Dyke Parks.
-It was released in 1984 on Warner Bros.
-The album (and its accompanying children's book) is a retelling of Joel Chandler Harris's Uncle Remus tales.
-Parks mixes numerous musical styles.
-On Jump! these include bluegrass, Tin Pan Alley, 1930s jazz, and Broadway musical.
+Jump! is a studio album by the American musician Van Dyke Parks, released in 1984 on Warner Bros.
+Records.
+The album is a retelling of Joel Chandler Harris's Uncle Remus tales.
+Parks mixes numerous musical styles, including bluegrass, Tin Pan Alley, 1930s jazz, and Broadway musical.

+Critical reception

+The New York Times wrote that the music "has the effervescence and tunefulness of the best scores for Disney films."
+The Fresno Bee determined that "this musical-without-a-stage fuses Gershwin, ragtime, a little light opera and precious little contemporary pop into an intriguing work."

 Track listing

 All lyrics written by Martin Fyodr Kibbee and Van Dyke Parks, except where noted; all music composed by Van Dyke Parks.